 Mozambique: Religious Peacebuilders Broker End to Civil War

-This case study investigates an intriguing instance of religion being used to settle a non-religious conflict, in which the Catholic lay Community of Sant’Egidio brokered an end to the Civil War in Mozambique (1975-1990).
-In examining the conflict and its resolution, this study addresses five questions: What were the historical origins of Mozambique’s civil war?
+This case study investigates an intriguing instance of religion being used to settle a nonreligious conflict, in which the Catholic lay Community of Sant’Egidio brokered an end to the civil war in Mozambique (1975-1990).
+In examining the conflict and its resolution, this study addresses five questions: What were the historical origins of the Mozambican Civil War?
 How were religious actors involved in the conflict and its negotiated resolution?
 How important were international religious and political forces?
-What role did socio-economic factors play?
+What role did socioeconomic factors play?
 How did religion intersect with these other factors in driving outcomes?
-The case study features a core text, a timeline of key events, a guide to relevant political parties, non-governmental organizations, and religious groups, and a list of scholarly sources for more detailed information.
+The case study features a core text, a timeline of key events, a guide to relevant political parties, nongovernmental organizations, and religious groups, and a list of scholarly sources for more detailed information.